-If you or a loved one has suffered an injury in the workplace, it is essential to consult with an experienced attorney who can help guide you through the process of a job-related injury compensation claim.
+If you or a loved one has suffered an injury in the workplace such as an excavation injury, it is essential to consult with an experienced attorney who can help guide you through the process of a job-related injury compensation claim.
 At Robinette Legal Group, PLLC, we have the knowledge and resources at our disposal to help you from start to finish.
 Call us today at (304) 594-1800 to schedule your free case consultation with one of our attorneys.

 At Robinette Legal Group, PPLC, we are dedicated to our clients and helping them achieve the best outcome for their claim.
 Our attorneys intentionally limit the cases we take so that we can provide personalized attention to each of our clients and make sure their needs are met throughout the entire legal process.